fr33n0w/thechatroom/README.md

 - 🧪 The `/meteo` command uses external APIs
   → Requires `requests` and `geopy` to be installed
 - 🧱 Built with Python and Micron components
-  → Compatible with MeshChat v2.1+ only, pure NomadNet version is coming soon!
+  → Compatible with MeshChat v2.1+ and pure NomadNet client!
 - 🧪 More Features will come soon!
 Stay Tuned!

 ---